clemcrafts/trumid/README.md

 ### c.
 Robust Data Validation with Avro Schema and Dead Letter Queue Mechanism
 Utilizing Avro schema for data validation introduces a high level of data quality assurance by enforcing data structure and type conformity.
 This mechanism ensures that only correctly formatted data flows through the processing pipeline, reducing errors and inconsistencies.
 Furthermore, the implementation of a dead letter queue captures and isolates problematic data for further analysis and correction, preventing minor issues from escalating into major disruptions.
 Together, these measures significantly enhance the reliability and quality of data within the system, crucial for accurate weather forecasting.

-## 3. Monitoring Improvement

-### a.
-Microservices allows granular monitoring and alerting

-It's now possible to monitor CPU, memory and latency by component (database, forecasting service, api, etc)

 # III.
 Code Optimization Task